0xHabitat/kiezDAO/reputation_system.md

 # Reputation System

+Today's society sends signals only in one direction: It punishes bad behaviour but doesn't reward good/lawful ones.

-In a small community where everybody knows everyone reputation is known on a social level and not quantifiable.
+In a small community where everybody knows everyone reputation is known on a social level and rarely quantifiable.
 KiezDAO aims to reach not only small but also larger communities where peers might not know each other personally.
 A reputation system can help to show transparency and trust.

 Reputation in kiezDAO can be earned and slashed based on several factors.
 See img.